Diet for ovarian cysts

 If you are overweight or obese, in general you should consume few fats to decrease the energy you eat in your diet, always avoiding too restrictive diets.

 Women with PCOS who lose weight improve their symptoms.
 Fats are one of the foods with the highest caloric content of the diet, so you should reduce their total consumption, but do not eliminate essential fats from the diet:

 Bad fats that should be eliminated would be fried, snacks, pastries, biscuits, chocolates, industrial sauces, margarine, chocolates, etc.

 - Healthy fats that are recommended to consume: virgin oils, nuts (without frying and without salt), seeds, tahini and avocado.
 The most recommended oil is extra virgin olive oil.

 Omega 3 oils for Polycystic Ovarian Syndrome

-The blue fish contains omega 3, EPA and DHA, plus vitamin D and iodine, highly advisable to help improve cardiovascular health and with anti-inflammatory properties.
+The oily fish contains omega 3, EPA and DHA, plus vitamin D and iodine, highly advisable to help improve cardiovascular health and with anti-inflammatory properties.

 Flax and Chia Seeds: Omega 3 + Fiber

 They provide a high amount of mucilage, a highly fermentable soluble fiber with the aforementioned properties.

 It is recommended 1 tablespoon of ground seeds in 1 glass of water, 1-3 times a day.